Fat Lama is a platform to lend and borrow anything

 Launched late last year in London, the startup has gained early traction among professionals needing short-term rentals of creative gear – like drones, cameras or DJ equipment.
 But the platform is also filled with weirder goods – like a tuxedo, camper van or popcorn machine.
 Items are priced per day, with the option to offer discounts if someone rents your item for a longer period of time.

 Of course there is nothing new about a service to rent physical items.
-But Fat Lama stands out because all items are fully-insured for lenders, and renters can rent with just a debit card and no cash deposit required.
-This is very unusual for rental services, are most require credit cards or large deposits, both of which may may make it hard for younger renters to use the platform.
+But Fat Lama stands out because all items are fully insured for lenders, and renters can rent with just a debit card and no cash deposit required.
+This is very unusual for rental services, are most require credit cards or large deposits, both of which may make it hard for younger renters to use the platform.

 Because of the low financial barriers to rent, there is some vetting that takes place before you can rent an item.
 Before your first rental Fat Lama has you submit some information about yourself as well as a photo of you holding your ID.
-In total they takes about 30-40 data points to create a risk profile on renters – about 90% of renters are qualified based on that that assessment, with the remaining group needing to provide more information in order to qualify.
+In total they takes about 30-40 data points to create a risk profile on renters – about 90% of renters are qualified based on that assessment, with the remaining group needing to provide more information in order to qualify.

 And of course the insurance doesn’t mean that borrowers aren’t liable for the full value of the item in the chance they break or lose it – they are.
 The insurance only comes into effect to reimburse the lender if there’s a dispute between the borrower and the company, or the borrower just refuses to pay.